2-2-0/MoodLight/README.md

 ## Pending work
 - While this works with single color strips, some coded can be optimized for them.
 - Add more patterns.

+## About the circuit
+The circuit/ directory includes diagram and bill of materials needed to assemble a basic circuit that will allow you to use a 5 meters long RGB strip.
+It uses a 3V amp.
+If you're going to use more than that length, you need to recalculate the supply needed and probably change the TIP120 if it's too much current for it.

 ## Credits